icaros-usc/pyribs/CONTRIBUTING.md

 1. Now make the appropriate changes locally.
 If relevant, make sure to write tests for your code in the `tests/` folder.

 1. Auto-format and lint your code using YAPF, isort, and pylint.
-We highly recommend installing editor plugins that perform these operations on save, but you can also run on the command line:
+Note that pre-commit will automatically run these whenever you commit your code; you can also run them with `pre-commit run`.
+You can also run these commands on the command line:

    ```bash
    yapf -i FILES
    isort FILES
    pylint FILES
    ```

-   Note that these checks are also run by pre-commit whenever you commit your code.

 1. After making changes, check that the changes pass the tests: